sergiokopplin/indigo/_posts/2016-03-05-build-a-github-blog-part-2.markdown

 From that first line, it looks like the header defined in lines 3 - 14 will show only if the page title is Home or Blog or About.

-Which means, if you add any new pages, it won't show in the Navigation, unless you add it here.
-So, let's start here.
+Which means, if you add any new pages, it won't include the Header, unless you add a reference to that new page here.
+So, let's do that.

 - Edit the first part of the snippet to:
 {% highlight raw %}